decasia/cv/README.md

 The next stage of the project is to autogenerate PDFs that look nice and match the format of the HTML representation.

+### PDF processing requirements

+- xelatex
+- kramdown
+- FontAwesome (obscure LaTeX requirement)

+### Problems with intermediate formats

+- HTML to Tex conversion destroys table formatting if there are `<p>` tags within cells
+- Table formatting in Kramdown's extended Markdown doesn't support linebreaks within cells
+- If you make an ERB template to generate Tex, it has no tools by default to translate Markdown data to Tex markup
+-

 ## Additional features

 - Flags to hide work in progress from the public CV (e.g. if you want to disclose to your institution your articles under review, but not the public).